junxit/us-congress-bills-117/metadata.md

 - 2021-12-13 — Committee on Energy and Natural Resources.
 Reported by Senator Manchin with an amendment in the nature of a substitute.
 With written report No. 117-48.
 Additional views filed.
 - 2021-12-13 — Committee on Energy and Natural Resources.
 Reported by Senator Manchin with an amendment in the nature of a substitute.
 With written report No. 117-48.
 Additional views filed.
 - 2021-12-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 182.
+- 2021-12-18 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S9307-9308; text: CR S9307-9308)
+- 2021-12-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.